jaomaloy/balena-rtl-power/README.md

 - Wireless alarm systems commonly use either 315, 505, 418, 433.92, or 868 MHz frequencies.
 - 433MHz is used as the de-facto when doing home automation.

-The problem comes when trying to actually understand these various signals around you.
+The problem comes when trying to understand these signals around you.
 You often need to either become a near expert or spend most of your time studying radio technology to fully grok it.
 Plus, you won't know if you may need specialized radio equipment.
 Why can't we have a flexible way to visualize it to have a point of entry in understanding these signals? e.g At this particular time(and/or location), this frequency band is the strongest by the looks of this graph because the color is stronger.

 #### Why not existing solutions
 Most tools often have a default display: the waterfall.
 This display has a steep learning curve in order to understand it.
 As a beginner to the space myself, I found it hard to see any other purpose of the SDR apart from listening in to radio frequencies using the display.
 That's just a few of the weaknesses I found using the existing tools but more can be found in the rtl_power [website](http://kmkeen.com/rtl-power/).
 To quote: